 - Could you no longer trust your partner?
 Did you start distrusting other people in general?

 - Were you upset because you thought you had a happy relationship and didn’t understand why your partner would stray?

 - Do you wonder what your partner found through the affair that they believed they couldn’t experience with you?

 - Did you feel like you were no longer special—you weren’t “the one” anymore?

 - After discovering the affair, did you feel a loss of identity, like you didn’t know who you were?

 - Even though you never had an affair, did you betray your partner in other ways?
-Through condemnation, neglect, indifference or perhaps even violence?
+Through condemnation, criticism, neglect, indifference or perhaps even violence?

 Find out how relationship counseling can help

 With any difficulty that arises in life, it’s possible to emerge from it with a broader perspective and a deeper understanding.
 Finding ways to rediscover joy and meaning in life is vital for everyone.

 Whether or not you stay together and recreate your relationship is a decision that you as a couple will make.
 Either way, exploring the issues underlying infidelity can offer an opportunity for you both to grow as individuals.